Executive Summary

 To illustrate how these components work together, consider a fronthaul link failure scenario.
 At 2:14 AM, the communication link between BBU-12 and RRH-47 fails due to a firmware mismatch introduced during a routine update.
 Within seconds, the NOC Analyst Agent detects the ERROR log in the incoming telemetry stream and forwards it to the Operations Manager Agent.
 The Operations Manager classifies the issue as a connectivity failure and delegates to the Communication Link Monitor.

 The Communication Link Monitor queries the vector database for similar past incidents and identifies three prior cases where firmware version mismatches caused identical symptoms.
 Using the Qwen3-235B reasoning model, the agent confirms the root cause, determines that RRH-47 requires a firmware rollback, and initiates an automated link restart sequence.
-The entire detection-to-remediation cycle completes in less than 90 seconds.
+The entire detection-to-remediation cycle completes in less than 90 seconds under moderate, single-incident load.

 This 90-second cycle represents a single-incident response under moderate load.
 Under production conditions with concurrent monitoring of 30 BBUs and 90 RRHs, average workflow durations range from 102 to 463 seconds depending on issue complexity, as detailed in the Performance Benchmarking section.

 Without the multi-agent system, this incident would typically wait for the next batch processing cycle, potentially leaving customers without service for hours.
-Field technicians might need to be dispatched, adding cost and further extending resolution time.
-With the multi-agent system, the autonomous workflow transforms a multi-hour outage into a sub-two-minute remediation event.
-The Reporting Agent logs the complete evidence chain, and the dashboard updates to show RRH-47 returning to green status.
+Operators might also need to dispatch field technicians, adding cost and further extending resolution time.
+With the multi-agent system, the autonomous workflow compresses a multi-hour outage into a remediation event completed in under two minutes.

-The architectural decisions behind the Multi-Agent Infrastructure Monitoring solution reflect a fundamental requirement: every component must deliver the throughput needed for real-time network intelligence while operating within the telecom operator's secure infrastructure.
+The architectural decisions behind this solution reflect a fundamental requirement: every component must deliver the throughput needed for real-time network intelligence while operating entirely within the telecom operator's secure infrastructure.
 The platform combines optimized inference runtimes and a modular software stack designed for continuous operation at telecom-grade reliability.

 Figure 4 | Solution Architecture